Are you looking for a destination that combines the serene beauty of island life with the modern convenience of city living?

 Tienne del Mar ****

-4. Where to Stay in Cape Verde for Volcanoes
+Fogo – Where to Stay in Cabo Verde for Volcanoes

-The archipelago of Cape Verde is located on a volcanic hotspot of the West African coast.
+The archipelago of Cape Verde is located on a volcanic hotspot on the West African coast.

 Even if most islands have a volcano and some boast several spectacular craters, only Fogo erupted after the fifteenth century when the first settlers arrived.

-São Felipe and Mosteiros are the 2 main cities of the island and are great bases to explore Fogo island by hiking or rides.
+São Felipe and Mosteiros are the island’s two main cities and great bases for exploring Fogo island by hiking or bike.
+For me, it was one of the best things to do in Fogo island, Cape Verde.

 The volcano can only be visited with a guide.